Home > Blog >

 Dedicated Care Providers

-Vivante’s personal care services team provides day-to-day support, including dressing, hygiene, and medication management.
-Meanwhile, our committed activities and wellness programming teams are working hard to create an enriching program of opportunities.
+Our committed activities and wellness programming teams work hard to create an enriching program of events.
+Our executive chef prepares restaurant-quality meals that are both nourishing and delicious.
 Residents live each day to the fullest with enjoyable activities that promote physical, cognitive, and social well-being.

 Structured and Safe Environments